 The following information is also available to help you prepare for arriving at Cranfield:

-Please remember to bring the following original documentation with you where applicable, along with two photocopies for administration purposes where specified:
+Please remember to bring the following documentation with you, along with photocopies where stated for administration purposes:

 - A copy of your degree certificate (if not already uploaded to EVE)